OphidiaBigData/ophidia-esgf-compute-wps/README.md

-# Ophidia WPS Module
+# Ophidia ESGF Compute WPS Module

 ### Description

-WPS module is a Python package enabling a WPS interface for Ophidia Server.
-This version is compatible with Ophidia Server v1.5.0.
+ESGF Compute WPS module is a Python package enabling a WPS interface for Ophidia Server to perform ESGF CWT operations.
+This version is compatible with Ophidia Server v1.5.1.

 It implements a process for PyWPS - Python Web Processing Service (http://pywps.org/), which translates WPS Requests into JSON Requests for Ophidia Web Service and, vice versa, replies to WPS clients with WPS Responses encapsulating the releted JSON Responses.